jamesrharwood/srqr/items/sample.md

 > Purposive sampling was directed towards achieving maximum variation in age and specialty, using a snowball approach (‘a non-probabilistic form of sampling in which persons initially chosen for the sample are used as informants to locate other persons having necessary characteristics making them eligible for the sample’).[REF ]

 > Potential participants were all medical students in Years 1 and 2 at the University of Toronto in 2004.
-Following research ethics board approval, recruitment was conducted via e- mail to class listservs.
+Following research ethics board approval, recruitment was conducted via e-mail to class listservs.
 Participant responses were sent directly to the research assistant, who was unknown to participants, so that the principal investigators did not know who did or did not participate.
 This process was engaged to protect participants’ anonymity and to avoid any impression of coercion because the lead researcher (SG) was involved in the administration of the undergraduate curriculum at the time.
 Sample size was estimated to be sufficient based on the principle of theoretical saturation [REF] and our previous experience with this methodology (i.e., with a relatively homogeneous population, we expected to reach saturation with approximately 15 interviews per group).
 There were no exclusion criteria and we accepted the first 15 students from each class who volunteered.